“Should I Go On a Second Date?”

 Flowing conversation is a sign that you’re on the same wavelength, and it suggests there’s the potential for a meaningful connection.
 It shows that you have a natural rapport and can hold each other’s interest.
 Flowing, engaged conversation isn’t easy to come by, so it isn’t something you should take for granted.

-If you end up in a relationship with this person, you’re going to spend countless hours talking to each other, so it’s important to be able to be able to have conversations that you both enjoy.
+If you end up in a relationship with this person, you’re going to spend countless hours talking to each other, so it’s important to be able to have conversations that you both enjoy.
 It’s okay if there were some pauses or awkward moments—that’s natural while you’re figuring each other out—but take a step back and think about how the conversation felt as a whole.

 2. Would you have preferred to be somewhere else?